Atomus48/JumpInReplay/README.md

 # JumpInReplay
-JumpInReplay is a bakkesmod Plugin which allows you to open replays in a private match and take control of any car in any situtaion
+JumpInReplay is a bakkesmod Plugin which allows you to open replays in a private match and take control of any car in any situation

 **Basic Usage:**